 How much of a need is there for the Cheyenne Animal Shelter?

 The population of unwanted cats and dogs in Laramie County is growing.
-Each year, nearly 5,600 stray and unwanted animals are sheltered and cared for at the Cheyenne Animal Shelter.
+Each year, nearly 5,600 stray and unwanted animals are cared for at the Cheyenne Animal Shelter.
 On any given day, between 100-200 animals are housed in the shelter.